Corbinj22/Overlook-Project/README.md

  Each student was tasked with creating a functioning desktop and mobile friendly website that allows for management and bookings for the hotel.

- Overlook's project specifications can be found here [project](https://frontend.turing.io/projects/overlook.html)
+ Overlook's project specifications can be found [here](https://frontend.turing.io/projects/overlook.html)

  Overall, the project was an excellent chance for students to showcase all that they have learned over the previous two innings.